kayla-tokash/GravitySimulator/README.md

   - Export simulation
   - Import simulation
   - Make GUI asynchronous
-- Make a more accurate collision detection
+- Make a more accurate collision detection DONE
-  - Currently, I do not check if the mass bodies collided along their current path.
-Its possible that a mass body can "pass through" another mass body.
 - Add view controls
-- Color each mass body
+- Color each mass body DONE

 Bugs:

-- Collision detection does not work
+None at the moment

+*This current version will follow the largest mass in the universe and slow rotate the camera around it*